Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

-For partial fingerprint identification, an analytical approach for global ridge orientation modeling based on the inverse orientation model was presented that improve the retrieval rate significantly\cite{wang2010global}.
-Task et al. modified the FOMFE model using Coherence Matrix for fingerprint ridge orientation estimation \cite{tashk2009improvement}.
-The Coherence Matrix was used to find the uncertainty in the ridge orientation block.
-This information helps to improve the accuracy of FOMFE.
-Tao et al. \cite{tao2010estimation} has applied \textit{Harris Corner Strength} (HCS) for orientation field estimation to remove the abrupt changes in orientation field.
-The normalized HCF was used as weight in FOMFE method to proposed weighted 2D Fourier expansion(W-FOMFE).
+In the context of fingerprint orientation modeling, the FOMFE decomposes the local ridge orientation into a series of sinusoidal basis functions.
+The coefficients \( a_{mn}, b_{mn}, c_{mn}, d_{mn} \) capture the periodic variations in ridge orientation across the fingerprint image.
+By estimating these coefficients, the model can reconstruct the local orientation field, which is essential for tasks such as fingerprint enhancement, singular point detection, and indexing.

-Using Legendre polynomials, a curvature preserving fingerprint ridge orientation smoothing technique was proposed in \cite{ram2008curvature, ram2010modelling}.
-Their smoothing technique was based upon the orientation smoothing method proposed by Witkin and Kass \cite{kass1987analyzing}.
-Tashk et al. has used filtering and model based orientation smoothing \cite{tashk2010chebyshev}.
-For filtering they had applied a Gaussian filter and for smoothing one of the Legendre or Chebyshev type I or II was used depending on the result of filtering stage.
-Their method does not require the information of singularity points.
-Jirachawenget et al. \cite{jirachaweng2011residual} first reconstructed the orientation field using lower order Legendre polynomial to get the global orientation.
-The preliminary orientation pattern was processed in singularity region dynamically using higher order Legendre polynomial.
+For partial fingerprint identification, an analytical approach for global ridge orientation modeling based on the inverse orientation model was presented that improves the retrieval rate significantly \cite{wang2010global}.
+The inverse orientation model can be expressed as: